awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 1. Associate the option group with the DB instance\.

-When you add the OEM option for an Oracle 12c or later DB instance, a brief outage occurs while your DB instance is automatically restarted\.
+When you add the OEM option for an Oracle Database 12c or later DB instance, a brief outage occurs while your DB instance is automatically restarted\.

 **To add the OEM option to a DB instance**